-The registration applications for industrial design, trademark and geographical indication will not be requested to examine as to substance.
+The registration applications for industrial design, trademark and geographical indication are not examined as to substance.

 Article 42 (new).
 Amendment and division of the application

 At any time an application is pending before the Ministry of Science and Technology but before it is in order for grant an applicant may amend or divide the application as following conditions: